antigirl/lunch-meet/README.md

 npm run build

 #Code Structure
-API calls are now made via the actions.
+API calls are now made via the actions.<br/>
-Actions make the API calls, the API then dispatches an event with its status [PENDING/FINISHED] The Store naturally picks up the registered dispatches [and any payloads] and emits events, components listen re-render with new data
+Actions make the API calls, the API then dispatches an event with its status [PENDING/FINISHED] <br/>
+The Store naturally picks up the registered dispatches [and any payloads] and emits events, components listen re-render with new data
 This stays true to the flux architecture and this means that any store can listen to the registered dispatches.
-The Logic stays within the API and no extra events need to emitted.
+The Logic stays within the API and no extra events need to emitted.<br/><br/>
 More: http://www.code-experience.com/async-requests-with-react-js-and-flux-revisited/

 #Four Square API